meteofrance/ai-lab-blog/_posts/2024-10-21-py4cast-titan-neural-network-comparison.md

 - **Inference Time**: Less than one minute on CPU for +12h forecasts

-### Results
+## Results

 Both in metrics and forecast case studies, the UNetR++ model, modified and optimized, proved to be the best among the tested models.

 The HiLAM model, on the other hand, was costly to train, with lower scores and lower resolution forecasts.

-Here we present some forecast animations of these two models, compared to AROME and AROME analyses (our "ground truth" here) on a case study for 5 surface parameters.

-On 2023/06/18 at 12h UTC, a warm and unstable southwesterly flow favored the development of strong thunderstorms over parts of France on June 18.
-The north of the country was swept by wind gusts between 90 and 110 km/h.
-Some supercells formed over the center and then the southwest of the country, sometimes generating heavy hail.

-**INSERT GIFS**

-**Tableau : temps training, commentaires (config + lien vers fichier), prévisions lisses, loss finale sur jeu de test, RAM utilisée, batch size**
+**Table : temps training, commentaires (config + lien vers fichier), prévisions lisses, loss finale sur jeu de test, RAM utilisée, batch size**

-**Ajouter citation dans readme principal**

 | Model  | Configuration | Training Time | Batch Size  | Used RAM | Final loss on test set | Comments |
 | :---:   | :---: | :---: | :---: | :---: | :---: | :---: |